MatteoGuadrini/nosqlapi/README.md

 Constructor for creating a connection to the database.
 Returns a `Session` object.
 It takes a number of parameters which are database dependent.

+### Globals

+`api_level`

+String constant stating the supported DB API level.

+Currently only the strings "1.0".

 ## Open source
 _pyrrole_ is an open source project.
 Any contribute, It's welcome.